A strata scheme is a building where:

 In some strata schemes, there can be uncertainty around who is responsible for the maintenance or repair of certain items.
 A common property memorandum specifies whether an owner of a lot or the owners corporation is responsible for the maintenance, repair or replacement of any of the common property.

 The prescribed common property memorandum (which is the only memorandum that can be used) can be adopted by passing a by-law.
-It cannot be modified except to exclude specified items that are not needed.
+It cannot be modified except to exclude specified items that are not applicable, for example, a gym or a pool that are not present.
 An owners corporation should seek professional advice to find out whether the memorandum is appropriate for their scheme.

 The registered strata plan